Frequently Asked Questions

 How do I use this site?

-This site provides a catalog of information about our fish and links to our recordings, which are stored on the Indiana University Scholarly Data Archive (SDA) servers.
+This site provides a catalog of information about our fish and links to our recordings, which are stored on the Indiana University Box account.
 The recordings are organized by individual fish, and the fish are organized by genus and species.

 To browse the records by genus, follow the links on the catalog home page or in the left-hand menu.